Stalin had a utopian streak.

 “When traveling, I have one simple rule,” Flo explained.
 “If the locals tell you not to do something, that means it’s probably very dangerous.
 But if the locals do something themselves, it’s most likely safe.”
 Chiatura isn’t exactly full of people, but with the old lady calmly boarding the car with her groceries, we followed suit.

-One utopian element has remained: The rides on the ropeways remains free, making them the archetype of public transport.
+One utopian element has remained: The rides on the ropeways remain free, making them the archetype of public transport.
 You simply get on one of the cars, signal to the conductor, a bell rings, and off you go—the car will start rattling along the wire.

 It’s hard not to think about the safety of it all.
 From within the car you can look out onto the steep drop below you through perforated holes or mesh windows.
 The sounds this thing makes are unnerving, as is the closing mechanism of the cars’ doors, which work seemingly at random.